Orval Faubus: Little Rock crisis

 On September 23, however, Little Rock Mayor Woodrow W. Mann sent a telegram to Eisenhower stating a mob had formed at Central High School.
 State police made efforts to control the mob, but for the safety of the newly enrolled children, they were sent home.
 The mayor stressed how this was a planned act and that the principal agitator, Jimmy Karam, was an associate of Governor Faubus.
 The mayor further stated his belief that there was no way the governor could not have been aware of this planned attack.
 In October 1957, Eisenhower federalized the Arkansas National Guard and ordered them to return to their armories which effectively removed them from Faubus's control.
 Eisenhower then sent elements of the 101st Airborne Division to Arkansas to protect the black students and enforce the federal court order.
 The Arkansas National Guard later took over protection duties from the 101st Airborne Division.
 In retaliation, Faubus shut down Little Rock high schools for the 1958–1959 school year.
 This is often referred to as "The Lost Year" in Little Rock.

-In a 1985 interview with a Huntsville, Arkansas, student, Faubus stated that the crisis was due to an "usurpation of power" by the federal government.
+"Faubus contended that the 1954 Brown decision was illegal because it allowed the federal courts to usurp control of schools from the states."
 The State knew forced integration by the federal government was going to meet with unfavorable results from the Little Rock public.
 In his opinion, Faubus was acting in the State's best interest at the time.

 Though Faubus later lost general popularity as a result of his support for segregation, at the time he was included among the "Ten Men in the World Most Admired by Americans", according to Gallup's most admired man and woman poll for 1958.
 This dichotomy was later summed up as follows: Faubus was both the "best loved" and "most hated" of Arkansas politicians of the second half of the twentieth century.

 The Little Rock Crisis inspired the song "Fables of Faubus" by jazz artist Charles Mingus and poem “Little Rock" by Cuban poet Nicolás Guillén.